SamScherf/shors-algorithm/README.md

 The implementation itself is still yet to come, this version is just a starting point

 ## Dependencies
-As mentioned in the name, this program requires the Qiskit package be installed which can be done with the follow command
+This program requires the Qiskit, matplotlib, and pylatexenc which can all be installed with the following command

 ```
-pip install qiskit
+pip install qiskit matplotlib pylatexenc
 ```